 - by supporting childcare needs of their employees by liaising with and supplying information on the location of local nurseries and childminders

 - by providing on-site nurseries where possible, or private finance Initiatives to provide nursery places locally.

 The Government-supported scheme, commonly known as childcare vouchers is available to help working parents with their childcare costs.
 Any employees who make use of the scheme will make savings by not paying tax or national insurance contributions on their childcare costs up to a certain amount each month/week.
 As an employer, you can also make savings by not paying national insurance contributions on this amount.
-A basic rate tax payer can save around £900 a year and, as an employer, you can save up to £400 per employee.
 The amount an employee saves will depend on their tax band.
 The amount employers save will depend on how many employees use the scheme as well as whether you also use a voucher company or self-administer the scheme.